 Create a multi-zone universe with Kubernetes

-This section describes how to create a YugabyteDB universe in one geographic region across multiple availability zones using Kubernetes as a cloud provider.
+YugabyteDB Anywhere allows you to create a universe in one geographic region across multiple availability zones using Kubernetes as a cloud provider.

 Note that the cloud provider example used in this document has a cluster-level admin access.

 Create a universe

 If no universes have been created yet, the Dashboard does not display any.